-New hired employees shall be hired on probation, the probation period to continue for sixty (60) calendar days, during which time the employee shall be considered a temporary worker only, and during this same period no seniority rights shall be recognized.
-After completion of the probationary period, seniority shall be effective from the original date of employment.
+- (a) New hired employees shall be hired on probation, the probation period to continue for sixty (60) calendar days (subject to paragraph (b) below), during which time the employee shall be considered a temporary worker only, and during this same period no seniority rights shall be recognized.
+After completion of the probationary period, seniority shall be effective from the original date of employment. - (b) Newly hired employees hired may have the sixty (60) calendar days probation period extended to the extent necessary to ensure the employee has worked at least thirty (30) calendar days while school is in session.